Diploma in Performing Arts (Dance)

 Q: Will doing a full-time vocational course limit my career opportunities?

 A: No, the course develops a wide range of transferable skills beyond the subject specialism.
-Students will learn how to work as part of a company or team to produce, as well as perform, in shows.
-They will learn how to: communicate effectively, use their own initiative, lead a small team of people, perform under pressure, meet the demands of a competitive employment market, create their own employment opportunities, present themselves with confidence in interviews.
-This provides learners with the skills needed to progress in careers outside of the performing arts industry.
+You will learn how to work as part of a company or team to produce, as well as perform, in shows.
+You will learn how to communicate effectively, use your own initiative, lead a small team of people, perform under pressure, meet the demands of a competitive employment market, create your own employment opportunities, present yourself with confidence in interviews.
+This provides you with the skills needed to progress in careers outside of the performing arts industry.